Act Now! NEW California requirements for Backup Power Sources!

 Additionally, SNFs are now required to have sufficient fuel onsite to maintain power for no less than 96 hours of continuous operation.
 Previous requirements to maintain emergency loads was 6 hours.

-According to the Advisory Guide provided by the Department of Health Care Access and Information (HCAI), the majority of California skilled nursing facilities are unlikely to achieve compliance without a construction process.
-As noted, many facilities have alternate power sources, but do not generally back-up cooling equipment.
+According to the Advisory Guide provided by the Department of Health Care Access and Information (HCAI), the majority of California skilled nursing facilities are unlikely to achieve compliance without a construction project.
+As noted, many facilities have alternate sources of power, but do not generally back-up heating and cooling SNF Alternate Sources of Power Assessment equipment.
 Additionally only subacute SNFs historically backed up life-saving equipment and oxygen-generating devices.
 Finally, while system design may specify onsite storage sufficient for more than 6 hours operation, it is likely very few facilities have intentionally provided more than the code minimum.

 Therefore HCAI has developed a 2-step process: